RGGH/mcp-qdrant/README.md

 | `BAAI/bge-large-en-v1.5` | Large | Slower | Best | Maximum accuracy |
 | `sentence-transformers/all-MiniLM-L6-v2` | Small | Fast | Good | Alternative option |

+And many more, the list changes as FastEmbed adds more models.
+Kudos to FastEmbed!

 Set your preferred model in `.env`:

 ```env